-Students who have not attended at least once by the 10 percent date of the class may be administratively dropped as a “No Show.”
+Students who have not attended at least once by the Census date of the course may be administratively dropped as a “No Show.”
 No-Show students will be removed from the class roster and will not be allowed to continue in the class.

 Within their respective departmental guidelines, instructors are responsible for stating their own course attendance and tardiness requirements on course syllabi distributed at the beginning of the academic term.
 It is the student’s responsibility to know and understand the attendance requirements for each instructor and to understand how attendance in class might affect his or her final grade.
 Regardless of how attendance is used in grading, faculty are required to keep a timely record of attendance for each student through the end of the semester using a college approved record keeping software.

-Attendance in online (Internet and Hybrid) courses is measured not only by completion of an initial enrollment verification assignment (within the first 10% of the semester) but also by completion of the required coursework and/or online participation, as defined by the instructor on the course syllabus.
-In Hybrid courses, students MUST meet on the required meeting dates specified (first class meeting, lab, etc.).
+Attendance in online (Internet, Internet Synchronous, Hybrid, Blended, and Hyflex) courses is measured not only by completion of an initial enrollment verification assignment (on or before the Census Date of the course) but also by completion of the required coursework and/or online participation, as defined by the instructor on the course syllabus.
+In courses with synchronous meeting times (Internet Synchronous, Hybrid, Blended, and Hyflex), students MUST meet on the required meeting dates specified (first class meeting, lab, etc.).
 See www.cfcc.edu for course information.

 Attendance policy for students enrolling in a gateway course with a mandatory support course: Students who enroll in a math or English gateway course with a mandatory support course must attend at least 80% of the meeting dates in both the gateway and the support course.
 Students who exceed the maximum allowable absences in either the gateway or the support course may be administratively withdrawn by the instructor and may receive a grade of “W” for both courses.